Geriatric and Extended Care Nurse Practitioner Residency (GEC-NPR) Program

 - Be a U.S. born or naturalized citizen.

-- Be a graduate of an accredited advanced practice nursing program (MSN, DNP, PhD) within the past 12 months.
+- Be a graduate of an accredited nurse practitioner program within the past 12 months.
+Candidates graduating in May of the application year also can apply.

-- Hold national certification as a FNP or AGNP by start of program.
+- Hold national certification as a FNP or AGNP by start of program in September 2023.

 - Proficient in written and spoken English.